lammpstutorials/lammpstutorials.github.io/sphinx/source/tutorials/level2/nanosheared-electrolyte.rst

 ..  container:: justify

     Run the *input.lammps* file using LAMMPS.
-From the *log* file, make sure that atoms have been created (look for lines like 'Created 3648 atoms'), or just look at the dump file with VMD:
+From the *log* file, make sure that atoms have been created (look for the lines *Created x atoms*), and open the *dump.lammpstrj* file with VMD:

 .. figure:: ../figures/level2/nanosheared-electrolyte/systemcreation-light.png
     :alt: Generated electrolyte between walls